Homogenization of monotone parabolic problems with an arbitrary number of spatial and temporal scales: The homogenization result

 almost everywhere in $\Omega _{T}\times \mathcal{Y}_{n,m}$ and hence

 almost everywhere in $\Omega _{T}\times \mathcal{Y}_{n,m}$.
-When we pass to the limit in (\ref{epsigrans}) we will use Lebesgue's generalized majorized convergence theorem for the third and fourth term where we go through the details for the fourth term.
+When we pass to the limit in (\ref{epsigrans}) we will use Lebesgue's generalized majorized convergence theorem (Theorem (19a) p.
+1015 in \cite{ZeiIIB}) for the third and fourth term where we go through the details for the fourth term.
 Choosing $\xi =p^{k}$ in (\ref{flyttning}) we have that

 Successively applying Cauchy-Schwarz inequality and (\ref{begr}) we get

 Letting $k\rightarrow \infty $, we have

 and hence, by Lebesgue's generalized majorized convergence theorem we conclude that